-Victoria Clutton has had C.F.S/M.E for 20 years.
-She has also recently graduated with a Maths and Computer Science degree from the Open University and is currently juggling her health, her first job, and as much activism as she has the spoons for.
+Victoria has had ME for 20 years and has recently graduated with a Maths and Computer Science degree from the Open University.
+She is currently juggling her health, her first job and as much activism as she has the spoons for.
+Read Victoria’s profile.

 Would you like to write a guest post for our ongoing series?
 Subscribe to our mailing list to find out more about this and other opportunities, such as taking part in the online discussion forum and contributing to surveys.